vmware/terraform-provider-avi/website/docs/index.html.markdown

 ```
 # Usage Avi Terraform
 The following are the steps to use the provider:
 1. Terraform module must declare which providers it requires, so that Terraform can install and use them.
 Provider requirements are declared in a required_providers block.
-Starting with Terraform version 0.13+, Avi terraform provider has been migrated to terraform registry.
+Starting with Terraform version 0.13+, Avi Terraform provider has been migrated to Terraform registry.
 In order to use it, you need to add the below block in versions.tf file.

 ```hcl
 terraform {